 If you are going on a self-catering family holiday, then another place to research is supermarkets which sell gluten and milk-free items.
 Some countries have specialist shops instead of the actual supermarket.
 If in the UK then you can find a number of websites which can help, although most supermarkets now have Free From Range which is a lot easier to navigate than abroad.

 Struggling With Food Allergies Tip 3 – Picnics Can Be Ideal

 If like myself you take bread or wraps with you, then you can just find a local supermarket and buy a sandwich filling.

 You can then find crisps or snack bars from your researched supermarkets.
 It is a great way to also save money while on holiday too.

-Do you have any tips for making eating out less stressful?
+Do you have any tips for making eating out with food allergies less stressful?
 Let me know in the comments below.